The Sports Network: Soccer

 TSN acquired Canadian rights to Major League Soccer in 2011, airing 24 matches during the 2011 season that involved the league's Canadian clubs, Toronto FC and Vancouver Whitecaps FC.
 Its slate expanded to 30 games in 2012 with the debut of the Montreal Impact in the league.
 TSN's channels broadcast a package of other regular-season games, the MLS All-Star Game, MLS Cup Playoffs and the MLS Cup.
 In January 2014, TSN announced that it would take over broadcast rights to Whitecaps games beginning in the 2014 Major League Soccer season, under a separate deal.
 These rights were renewed in 2017 as TSN reached a 5-year extension to its Major League Soccer broadcasting rights.
-However, these rights were not renewed further, as all MLS programming moved to the new MLS Season Pass streaming service in 2023.
+However, these exclusive rights were not renewed further (TSN Would air non-exclusive rights to select game's beginning in 2023), as all MLS programming moved to the new MLS Season Pass streaming service in 2023.

 On October 27, 2011, Bell Media and TSN announced that they had secured broadcast rights for FIFA soccer tournaments from 2015 to 2022.
 The rights include the 2018 FIFA World Cup, 2022 FIFA World Cup, the 2015 FIFA Women's World Cup hosted by Canada and the 2019 FIFA Women's World Cup.

 In 2021, TSN acquired the rights to La Liga, as part of a sub-licensing agreement with ESPN.

 Other

-TSN holds exclusive rights to Curling Canada's Season of Champions series through 2029, which includes Canada's women's and men's national championships, the Scotties Tournament of Hearts and Tim Hortons Brier, along with the World Curling Championships.
+TSN holds exclusive rights to Curling Canada's Season of Champions series through 2029, which includes Canada's women's and men's national championships, the Scotties Tournament of Hearts and Montana's Brier, along with the World Curling Championships.
 It also organizes the Pinty's All-Star Curling Skins Game, an annual skins curling tournament.

 TSN has hosted much of Canada's supplementary Olympic coverage, being the first pay television channel in the world to ever broadcast the Olympics with the 1988 Winter Olympics in Calgary, and having been part of the CBC's coverage from 1998 to 2008.
 In 2010, TSN began to participate in CTV and Rogers' joint broadcast rights to the Olympic Games for 2010 and 2012.
 TSN continued to be a part of CBC's coverage of the 2014 Winter Olympics, but also in conjunction with Sportsnet (who participated in the CTV/Rogers coverage).

 TSN has also historically been a broadcaster for Major League Baseball in Canada, as its former parent company, Labatt, was also the owner of the Toronto Blue Jays.
 Under Rogers ownership, TSN continued to sub-license a package 25 of Blue Jays games per-season, with the rest of the games televised by the co-owned Sportsnet, who is also the primary rightsholder of Major League Baseball in Canada.
 In 2010, TSN traded its Blue Jays games to Sportsnet for rights to ESPN Sunday Night Baseball.
 In 2014, TSN reached a deal directly with MLB International for Canadian rights to all of ESPN's MLB coverage, adding Monday Night Baseball and Wednesday Night Baseball beginning in the 2014 season.